Metro Trains Sydney

-Metro Trains Sydney Pty Ltd (MTS) is the operator of the Sydney Metro.
-It is a joint venture between Hong Kong-based MTR Corporation, John Holland Group and UGL Rail formed in September 2014.
-It operates the network with a fleet of 22 Alstom Metropolis trains under a 15-year contract.
+Metro Trains Sydney Pty.
+Limited (MTS) is the operator of the Sydney Metro North West & Bankstown Line.
+It is a joint venture between Hong Kong–based MTR Corporation, John Holland Group and UGL Rail formed in September 2014.
+It operates the network with a fleet of 45 Alstom Metropolis trains under a 15-year contract.

 The three constituent companies are also partners in the Metro Trains Melbourne joint venture, which has operated the Melbourne suburban network since 2009.